Please consult this page regularly for updates

 Your application first needs to be approved by your home university.
 You then need to complete the following procedures.

-3a) The safety deposit reimbursement form, filled in by your bank in your home country, except for the box in grey to be left blank.
+A) The safety deposit reimbursement form, filled in by your bank in your home country, except for the box in grey to be left blank.

 Handwritten safety deposit reimbursement form will be rejected.
-Please fill in the Word document directly.

-3b) The W9 Form is a document asked by the US government for the opening of your French bank account.
+B) The W9 Form is a document asked by the US government for the opening of your French bank account.
 Use this form only if you are a US person (including a resident alien) to provide your correct TIN.
 It is mandatory for the pre-opening of the French bank account.

 To bring with you at the first meeting (mandatory):